It comes with panoramic views and an outdoor sunken bathtub from which you can spy eagles flying above you.

 Help The Gorillas

 The new Bisate Lodge in Rwanda may be beautiful, but it’s also clever too.
 For the mountain lodge is to be a centre of excellence for learning about the great ape.
 One of their initiatives involves the reforestation of 43 hectares of the land to help reintroduce the endemic and indigenous wildlife.
 Guests are encouraged to plant a tree during their stay.
 This gives you an excuse to return on a special anniversary, just to see how your tree is doing.

 Look out from your hillside villa down towards the bay.
 Join one of the nature guides for a walk through the milkwood and shrubland, or saddle up and enjoy a horseback ride across the wilderness.
 When you’re not dining on local produce or enjoying South African wine, you should take the 20-minute drive closer to the sea as here can spy whales, sharks, dolphins, seals and penguins.
 When they first launched the lodge, their first thought was always the environment.
 But they’ve gone from protecting the shrubland, to helping the community and kickstart small local businesses, run sports outreach programmes and have launched a college for mature students that focuses on the environment.

 Save The Turtles

 North Island, Seychelles

-Follow in the footsteps of William and Kate and hotfoot it to North Island in the Seychelles.
+Follow in the footsteps of royalty and hotfoot it to North Island in the Seychelles.
 No surprise that the environmentally friendly prince wanted to stay here.
-If you stay at the North Island you’ll immediately support the Noah’s Ark initiative, which doesn’t just run a turtle research project, but it helps provide sanctuary for Giant Aldabra Tortoises, the Seychelles White Eye bird, but does coral mapping and reforested the island.
+If you stay at North Island you’ll immediately support the Noah’s Ark initiative, which runs a turtle research project, helps provide sanctuary for Giant Aldabra Tortoises and the Seychelles White Eye bird, does coral mapping and also reforested the island.